flenniken/statictea/docs/cmdline.md

 * type: [CmlOptionType](#cmloptiontype) &mdash; The option type.
 * [newCmlOption](#newcmloption) &mdash; Create a new CmlOption object.
 * [newArgsOrMessage](#newargsormessage) &mdash; Create a new ArgsOrMessage object containing arguments.
-* [newArgsOrMessage](#newargsormessage-1) &mdash; Create a new ArgsOrMessage object containing a message id and optionally the problem augument.
+* [newArgsOrMessage](#newargsormessage-1) &mdash; Create a new ArgsOrMessage object containing a message id and optionally the problem argument.
 * [`$`](#) &mdash; Return a string representation of an CmlOption object.
 * [`$`](#-1) &mdash; Return a string representation of a ArgsOrMessage object.
 * [commandLineEcho](#commandlineecho) &mdash; Show the command line arguments.
 * [collectArgs](#collectargs) &mdash; Get the command line arguments from the system and return a list.
 * [cmdLine](#cmdline) &mdash; Parse the command line arguments.
-* [getMessage](#getmessage) &mdash; Return a message from a message id and problem augument.
+* [getMessage](#getmessage) &mdash; Return a message from a message id and problem argument.
 * [`$`](#-2) &mdash; Return a string representation of an Args object.

 # CmlArgs